spiffe/spire-tutorials/federation/README.md

 Let's say we want to get the broker's SPIRE Server trust bundle.
 On the node where the SPIRE Server is running we run:

 ```
-broker> spire-server bundle show -format spiffe > broker.org.bundle
+broker> spire-server bundle show -format spiffe > broker.example.bundle
 ```

 This saves the trust bundle in the `broker.og.bundle` file.
-Then the broker must give a copy of this file to the stock market service folks, so they can store this trust bundle on their SPIRE Server and associate it with the `broker.org` trust domain.
+Then the broker must give a copy of this file to the stock market service folks, so they can store this trust bundle on their SPIRE Server and associate it with the `broker.example` trust domain.
 To achieve this, the stock market service folks must run the following on the node where they have SPIRE Server running:

 ```
-stock-market> spire-server bundle set -format spiffe -id spiffe://broker.org -path /some/path/broker.org.bundle
+stock-market> spire-server bundle set -format spiffe -id spiffe://broker.example -path /some/path/broker.example.bundle
 ```

-At this point the stock market service's SPIRE Server is able to validate SVIDs having SPIFFE IDs with a `broker.org` trust domain.
-However, the broker's SPIRE Server is not yet able to validate SVIDs having SPIFFE IDs with a `stockmarket.org` trust domain.
+At this point the stock market service's SPIRE Server is able to validate SVIDs having SPIFFE IDs with a `broker.example` trust domain.
+However, the broker's SPIRE Server is not yet able to validate SVIDs having SPIFFE IDs with a `stockmarket.example` trust domain.
 To make this possible, the stock market folks must run the following on the node where they have SPIRE Server running:

 ```
-stock-market> spire-server bundle show -format spiffe > stockmarket.org.bundle
+stock-market> spire-server bundle show -format spiffe > stockmarket.example.bundle
 ```

-Then the stock market folks must give a copy of this file to the broker folks, so they can store this trust bundle on their SPIRE Server and associate it with the `stockmarket.org` trust domain.
+Then the stock market folks must give a copy of this file to the broker folks, so they can store this trust bundle on their SPIRE Server and associate it with the `stockmarket.example` trust domain.
 To achieve this, the broker folks must run the following on the node where they have SPIRE Server running:

 ```
-broker> spire-server bundle set -format spiffe -id spiffe://stockmarket.org -path /some/path/stockmarket.org.bundle
+broker> spire-server bundle set -format spiffe -id spiffe://stockmarket.example -path /some/path/stockmarket.example.bundle
 ```

 Now both SPIRE Servers can validate SVIDs having SPIFFE IDs with each other's trust domain, thus both can start fetching trust bundle updates from each other's federation endpoints.
 Also, as of now they can create registration entries for federating.

-Note that the creation of the `broker.org.bundle` file (and later importing by the stock market service) is not needed when the broker's SPIRE Server is using WebPKI authentication for its federation bundle endpoint.
+Note that the creation of the `broker.example.bundle` file (and later importing by the stock market service) is not needed when the broker's SPIRE Server is using WebPKI authentication for its federation bundle endpoint.

 # Create Registration Entries for Federation